kevteg/numbers-translator/README.md

 This API makes use of docker + django rest 🐳 🐍

+You can also try the API online here: https://kevteg.pythonanywhere.com/num_to_english

 ## Setting up the project

 ### Building the App (This will install requirements + Python image)